solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/app-nft.md

-# Mint your Publisher and App NFT
+# Mint your App NFT

-If this is your first time publishing an app on the dApp Store, then you will need to mint a **Publisher NFT** and an **App NFT**.
+If this is your first time publishing an app on the dApp Store, then you will need to mint a an **App NFT**.

 :::tip
 If you are looking to publish an update version of an existing app, then skip to [this step](/dapp-publishing/publishing_releases).
 :::

-A Publisher NFT:

-- Contains metadata that describes you, the publisher of the dApp.
-- **Created only once** and is re-used for publishing other apps under the same publisher.

 An App NFT: